Normal TSH Levels: What’s Normal & Why?

 What are the reasons for high Thyroid Stimulating Hormone levels?

-Problems with the hypothalamus, pituitary, or thyroid gland can cause abnormal TSH levels.
+Problems with the hypothalamus, pituitary, or thyroid gland can cause affect normal TSH levels.

 Here are few other common factors that play a role: